harshit-paneri/HacktoberFest_2022/README.md

     git add .
     ```

-6. Save your work, by commiting it.
+6. Save your work, by committing it.
     ```markdown
     git commit -m "first commit"
     ```

-7. Let's try pushing it on remote repository, in our case github!
+7. Let's try pushing it on a remote repository, in our case GitHub!
     ```
     git push origin my-new-branch
     ```

 8. Ready to share your work with others?
 So let's generate a Pull Request!
-    To do this, go to your forked github repository and `Create a Pull Request`.
+    To do this, go to your forked GitHub repository and `Create a Pull Request`.

 <br>

 ### Avoid Conflicts (Syncing the fork)

-An easy way to avoid conflicts is to add an `upstream` for your git repo, as other PR's may be merged while you're working on your branch/fork.
+An easy way to avoid conflicts is to add an `upstream` for your git repo, as other PRs may be merged while you're working on your branch/fork.

 ```
 git remote add upstream <git repo>